[The stream is slated to start at 10:00 a.m. ET. Please refresh the page if you do not see a player above at that time.]

-World Health Organization officials are holding a press conference Friday to update the public on the coronavirus outbreak, which has infected more than 76,700 and killed at least 2,251 so far.
+World Health Organization officials are holding a press conference Friday to update the public on the coronavirus outbreak, which has killed more people than the 2003 SARS epidemic.